trailofbits/manticore/docs/verifier.rst

 Maximum number of transactions
 -----------------------------
 You can be interested only in what could happen under a number of transactions.
-After a maximun number of transactions is reached the explorations ends.
-Properties that had not be found to be breakable are considered a pass.
+After a maximum number of transactions is reached the explorations ends.
+Properties that had not been found to be breakable are considered a pass.
 You can modify the max number of transactions to test vis a command line argument, otherwise it will stop at 3 transactions. ::

      --maxt MAXT           Max transaction count to explore

-Maximun coverage % attained
+Maximum coverage % attained
 ---------------------------
 By default, if a transaction does not produce new coverage, the exploration is stopped.
 But you can add a further constraint so that if the provided coverage percentage is obtained, stop.
 Note that this is the total % of runtime bytecode covered.
 By default, compilers add dead code, and also in this case the runtime contains the code of the properties methods.
 So use with care. ::